 The plot has you, the anonymous space marine from Doom 1 and 2, returning to Mars after a lingering demon named the Mother Demon resurrects (and mutates, hence the new designs) all the monsters you slayed before.
 Sending you in alone seems like a good idea to someone, and your journey begins through renovated science complexes on your way back down to Hell.
 This doesn’t mean you’re fighting through the same levels though – with the exception of a remake of Doom II‘s infamous “Dead Simple” arena, you won’t see any nods or recreations of previous maps.
 It’s all new, albeit familiar, challenges.

 While the earlier Dooms had some brighter colors and even a touch of camp, Doom 64 is purely dark, foreboding, and sinister.
-Lighting is still sector-based, and can still fade and flicker as it has throughout the series, but basic color is now a new value.
-The area around doors now glow faintly with the color of their corresponding key.
+Lighting is still sector-based, and can still fade and flicker as it has throughout the series, but basic color is now a value.
+As was introduced with the Playstation port, the area around doors now glow faintly with the color of their corresponding key.
 Delightfully cliched red emergency lighting makes appearances.
 Toxic goo gets an appropriately lime glow.
 Colors also appear just for decoration, including lots of sci-fi reds and blues, and some flickering orange candlelight.
 The occasional advanced lighting effect (such as a ring of lights strobing around the edges of a room, further keep the surroundings engaging and you on your toes.

-Parts of the levels now move.
+Parts of the levels now move, to a greater degree than the original game’s crushing ceiling traps.
 This rarely happens, and never while you’re on the geometry in question, but you will see the occasional dynamic setpiece seemingly inspired by Duke 3D.
 In one, a key activates some drilling machinery that pounds a new passageway out of the ground nearby.
 In another, a giant block lowers from the ceiling and “stamps” stairs and ledges into the room before you, with another forging a key.
 Scrolling textures also give suggestion that certain machinery is active, and help further the idea that the sections you’re entering have some actual function related to their map names.

 Texture work is fairly strong overall.
 Cartridge size limits means plenty of repeats, but the lighting helps, and knowing this was being created for a console likely helped the artists create tiles that “loop” better than the console ports of the original PC chapters.
 Some software smoothing/AA is implemented here, as the N64 was known to do.
 It works better than in Duke 64 – again, the darker tones hide things well – and an interesting “smokey” look is present on the original hardware that isn’t in most PC mod ports (more on that in a bit).
 Monsters and guns are redrawn, both with an emphasis on being taken more seriously.
 The guns do look quite fierce, and waiting for the reveal of a classic monster’s new look suitably reinstates dread and anticipation for series vets.